mdnestor/lean-scripts/README.md

 A collection of scripts written in [Lean 4](https://lean-lang.org).
-Most of them are self-contained and only use Mathlib when necessary.
+Most of them are self-contained without dependencies on mathlib.

 **Try Lean online** at [live.lean-lang.org](https://live.lean-lang.org/)!